Volunteer Management Training

 Volunteers are the heart of many nonprofits and are often vital to an organization’s success, but many volunteer managers are not given the tools necessary.
 UServeUtah’s Volunteer Management Training will help you manage your volunteers in a way that brings out the best in them.
 Attendees will be trained on the “how to” of effective volunteer management including recruiting, interviewing, training, motivating, and recognizing volunteers.

-Upon completion of the program, coordinators will have the skills necessary to:
+Upon completion of the program, coordinators have the necessary skills to:

 - Assess volunteer needs and match those needs with the strategic goals of the organization.